Quantitative rigor vs. ideological echo chambers in higher education

 Moreover, the reliance on a limited set of sources and perspectives can create conditions conducive to ideological conformity, where alternative viewpoints are marginalised.
 This dynamic is reminiscent of concerns raised in critical discourse studies, where the suppression of diverse narratives can lead to a form of intellectual homogenisation [7].

 To uphold the foundational academic principles of open inquiry and epistemic pluralism, it is imperative for educational institutions to critically assess their pedagogical approaches.
-Encouraging students to engage with a broad spectrum of perspectives and to develop robust analysis and critical thinking skills is essential in cultivating informed and autonomous individuals capable of contributing thoughtfully to societal discourse.
+Encouraging students to explore diverse perspectives helps them develop strong analytical and critical thinking skills.
+These skills are essential for fostering informed, independent individuals who can contribute meaningfully to societal discussions.

 Communication science